prajjwal-mathur/Prajjwal-Mathur/README.md

 - <a href="https://www.linkedin.com/feed/update/urn:li:activity:6951502813713571840/" style="text-decoration: none">Became a Postman Student Expert: Jul 2022</a>
 - Became a member of EddieHub: Jan 2022
 - Became a Binance Campus BUIDLer Volunteer: Jan 2022
-- Got Selected in AWS Machine Learning Scholarship by Udacity: Oct 2021
+- Got Selected in AWS Machine Learning Scholarship by Udacity(one of the 320 students selected each year): Oct 2021
 </details>